dimitri-nicolo/calico/visibility/elastic/flow/processpath.md

 eBPF is a Linux kernel technology that allows safe mini-programs to be attached to various hooks inside the kernel.
 To collect the path and arguments of short-lived processes, this feature uses an eBPF kprobe program.

-#### Reading from /proc/pid
+#### Host's PID namespace

-For processes which were spawned before kprobes are attached, path and arguments are read from /proc/pid/cmdline.
+For long-lived processes, path and arguments are read from `/proc/pid/cmdline`.
+This requires access to the host's PID namespace.
+If the access is not available then the process path and arguments will only be captured (by the eBPF kprobes) for newly-created processes.

 ### Before you begin